Mike Piazza: Personal life

-On January 29, 2005, Piazza married Playboy Playmate Alicia Rickter at St. Jude's Catholic Church in Miami, Florida, before 120 guests, including Brande Roderick, Lisa Dergan, Anjelica Bridges, Al Leiter, John Franco, Iván Rodríguez, Eddie Trunk, and his best friend Eric Karros.
+Piazza described Dodgers teammate Eric Karros as his "best friend in baseball."

-On February 3, 2007, Piazza's wife gave birth to the couple's first child, daughter Nicoletta.
-On August 3, 2009, their second child, daughter Paulina, was born.
-The couple's third child and first son, Marco, was born in July 2013.
+On January 29, 2005, Piazza married actress and Playboy Playmate Alicia Rickter at St. Jude Catholic Church in Miami, Florida.
+Angelica Bridges was the maid of honor.
+Piazza and Rickter have three children.

 Piazza is known to be a fan of heavy metal music and is featured on the album Stronger than Death by Black Label Society.
 He is also godfather to Zakk Wylde's son, Hendrix.
 He often cohosts Eddie Trunk's Friday Night Rocks show on WAXQ ("Q-104.3 FM") in New York City and was featured as the primary guest on an episode of That Metal Show.
 He is also an accomplished drummer and has performed on stage with various bands.

 Piazza is a devout Roman Catholic.
 His faith was instilled in him by his Catholic mother and was featured in Champions of Faith, a DVD documentary exploring the intersection of Catholic religious faith and sports.
 He also appeared in the follow-up video Champions of Faith: Bases of Life.
-His mother was raised Jewish, but converted to Catholicism after marrying Piazza's father.

 Piazza is also avidly involved in the National Italian American Sports Hall of Fame in Chicago.

 While playing with the Mets, Piazza was a resident of Cresskill, New Jersey.
 He also maintained a penthouse apartment on 18th Street in New York City.